badadarr/badadarr/README.md

 ### I'm Badar👋

 * I'm Junior Software Engineer 👨🏻‍💻  & Junior Electrical Engineer ⚡️💡
-* Robotik Technical n Drone Lovers 🤖<-->🚁 , Have a competition Robotics in FRC and FGC
-* I'm being coder since at 13 y.o using C++
-* Build something new technology using Arduino 💻
-* currently I'm learning all about language programming for building mobile application 💻
+* currently I'm learning all about language programming for building mobile application
 * Still learn about academics for go to university 🏫🎓
 * Contact me for more 👉<a href="mailto:badar.maulana.techno@gmail.com">email</a>